usnistgov/FIPS201/_FIPS201/frontend.md

 full name shall be composed of a Primary Identifier (i.e., surnames or family names) and a Secondary Identifier (i.e., pre-names or given names).
 The printed name shall match the name on the identity source documents provided during identity proofing and registration to the extent possible.
-The full name shall be printed in the <Primary Identifier>, <Secondary Identifier> format.
+The full name shall be printed in the &lt;Primary Identifier&gt;, &lt;Secondary Identifier&gt; format.
 The entire full name should be printed on available lines of Zone 2F and either identifier could be wrapped.
-The wrapped identifier shall be indicated with “>” character at the end of the line.
+The wrapped identifier shall be indicated with “&gt;” character at the end of the line.
 The identifiers may be printed on separate lines if each fits on one line.
 Departments and agencies shall use the largest font size of 7 to 10 points that allows the full name to be printed.
 The font size 7 point allows space for 3 lines and shall only be used if the full name does not fit on two lines with font size 8 point.
 Table 4-1 provides examples of separate Primary